opendocsg/slw-judgments-backfill/2018_SGHC_70/report.md

 **_Arguments on Summons 281/_**

 36     For Summons 281/2018, the Plaintiff relied on O 45 r 8 of the Rules of Court which states that, where an order for specific performance is not complied with, the court may direct that the act required to be done may, as far as practicable, be done by the party by whom the order was obtained, or by some other person appointed by the court, at the expense of the disobedient party.
-He cited _Woo Koon Chee v Scandinavian Boiler Service (Asia) Pte Ltd and others_ [2010] 4 SLR 1213 (“ _Woo Koon Chee_ ”) as authority that O 45 r 8 is equally applicable to a consent order if the consent order is an order requiring the specific performance of a contract within a specified time frame, as in the present case.
+He cited _Woo Koon Chee v Scandinavian Boiler Service (Asia) Pte Ltd and others_ <span class="citation">[2010] 4 SLR 1213</span> (“ _Woo Koon Chee_ ”) as authority that O 45 r 8 is equally applicable to a consent order if the consent order is an order requiring the specific performance of a contract within a specified time frame, as in the present case.

 37     In response, the Defendant sought to distinguish _Woo Koon Chee_ on the basis that it involved the specific performance of the sale of shares, whereas the present case involved the specific performance of the sale of immovable property.